 This way, your translations remain consistent, no matter how many translators are working on them.
 Brand glossaries are created once and used throughout the project.
 So, you don’t have to separately train your translators regarding brand translation requirements.

 Customer Support/Vendor Management

 If you’re a language service provider who has to deal with multiple clients daily, your TMS must have customer support features.
-The customer support team will always be on your back if you’re having any technical problem and any error occurs during the execution of operations.
+The customer support team will always be on your back if you’re having any technical problems and any error occurs during the execution of operations.
 Make sure they offer a quick response to your queries with no delays.

 Similarly, having a vendor management tool on your TMS is also significant.
 You can’t simply depend on one vendor; you have to work with different vendors throughout your localization project.

-Having a vendor management tool would help you keep track of all vendors, maintain their records, and communicate with them in real time.
+Having a vendor management tool would help you keep track of all vendors, maintain their records, and communicate with them in real-time.
 It would save you time and show your professionalism to the vendors’ community.

 Language pairs that your TMS supports are an important factor to consider because some TMS is more efficient in translating some language pairs than others.
 Here you must set your priorities to choose the best TMS option.